GreenfieldOfIbexes/K.K.-Peas/README.md

 - All code for this component was written in-house as well, with the exception of the "add question", and "add answer" pop-up modal.

+## Recommended and Outfit:

+The recommended products interface allows users to see products related to the one displayed on the page.
+These products are presented as "product cards" that contain summary information about the products and pictures of them.
+Users can also click on these products to compare their features with the features of the main product.
+A seperate section contains items that have been added to the user "outfit", which saves items the user is interested in.
+These outfit items persist across user sessions.-

+- All code for this section was written in-house

 ## Filesystem

 All client code is in the **src** directory, where we decided to split the work in four subdirectories, **actions**, **reducers** and **containers** for the Redux part, and **components** for React, to separate concerns.